- Best 3D Printers (Industrial, Desktop, & More) [2024 Guide] - July 20, 2024

 2. Lisa Pro Sinterit

 The Lisa Pro Sinterit is an SLS 3D printer with an open environment and access to a wide range of materials.
-It offers an open printing system that supports multiple materials -which include multiple PA11 varieties, PA12, PP Polypropylene, and Flexa varieties.
+It offers an open printing system that supports various materials including multiple PA11 varieties, PA12, PP Polypropylene, and Flexa varieties.
 The Lisa Pro Sinterit includes 32 open printing parameters and an option to easily change materials.

 Best For: Prototyping and small-batch production of structures across various industries.